 In Seattle, everything is smaller.
 Once you cross the Cascade Mountains into the Seattle metro area, lifestyles are surprisingly European in scale.

-Gone are spare bedrooms, garages, and even full-sized appliances as the cost of living and demand for space in Seattle dictates that most everyone- except the very wealthy or Boomers who bought in the 70’s- lives on a smaller scale.
+Gone are spare bedrooms, garages, and even full-sized appliances.
+The cost of living in Seattle dictates that most everyone- except the very wealthy or homeowners who bought in the 70’s- lives on a smaller scale.

 So my first step to moving to Seattle was downsizing my stuff.

-Because of my job in Seattle, I had the opportunity to welcome new graduate students to Seattle, from around the country, each fall.
-One of the most common mistakes (and regrets!) for many of these newly arrived Seattle transplants was overpacking for their move.
+Because of my job in Seattle, I had the opportunity to welcome new graduate students to Seattle, from around the country, each fall. ⭐ One of the most common mistakes (and regrets!) for newly arrived Seattle transplants was overpacking for their move.

 Sell or “Shrink” Your Car Before Moving

-Guys, I moved to Seattle with a Cadillac Escalade.
-I never blog with emojis but I just have to drop a 🤦🏻♀️ here.
-Learn from my fail: do NOT move to Seattle with a large vehicle.
+Guys, I moved to Seattle with a Cadillac Escalade. 🤦🏻♀️ Learn from my fail: do NOT move to Seattle with a large vehicle.
 Why?
-Similar to above.
-It’s a HUGE headache.
+Similar to above: It’s a HUGE headache.